restatedev/examples/typescript/food-ordering/README.md

-# Serverless food ordering app with Restate
+# Food ordering app with Restate

 The code in this repo was used for:
 - Current 2023 presentation